lanimall/terraform-webmethods-provisoning/README.md

 ssh-add ./helper_scripts/id_rsa_bastion
 ```

+## webMethods Licensing - Preparing the license package

+Before running the provisoning, you'll need to ZIP package all the product licenses you have (or plan on using for this demo) so it can be shipped to the TO-BE provisionned Command Central server.

+The Terraform variable "webmethods_license_zip_path" will prompt you for the local path to that license ZIP package.
+When the Terraform provisoning runs, it will copy the license package to the bastion server
+(FYI: Zip file package will be renamed to "sag_licenses.zip" on the server)

 ## Complete Automated Provisoning

 This is for the fully automated provisoning from A to Z without having to touch the keyboard during...